 The longer it has been since the acute attack occurred the better.

 The life insurer will want to be sure the applicant’s organs are not damaged as a result of the pancreatitis attack(s).

 If there is organ damage, the type and extent will probably move the applicant down to a Sub-Standard (aka Table Rating).

-Sub-Standard (aka Table Rating) will generally be assigned to those applicants with recent recurrences of pancreatitis, or with significant organ damage caused by pancreatitis.
+Sub-Standard (aka Table Rating) will generally be given to those applicants with recent recurrences of pancreatitis, or with significant organ damage caused by pancreatitis.

 Postponing the Life Insurance Application

 There are certain circumstances for which the life insurer will decide to postpone the application.